-Joe Burgett PhD - President
+Joe Burgett PhD - Treasurer

 Dr. Joe Burgett is a tenured professor at Clemson University in the Nieri Family Department of Construction Science and Management.
 He graduated from the University of Florida with his BS, MS and PhD all in construction management.
 He is a general contractor by trade and teaches HVAC an electrical systems courses at Clemson.
 His area of research is in advanced construction technology; specifically, with how drones can be used to support land surveying and asset inspections He has worked closely with the SCDOT and their drone program.
 In collaboration with the SCDOT, he teaches advanced aerial systems at the undergraduate and graduate level at Clemson.

 Scott Reynolds is a Senior Scientist with South Carolina Department of Health and Environmental Control (DHEC), having spent most of his 40 years with the Agency as Director of the Division of Air Quality Analysis.
 He holds a B S in Chemistry from the University of South Florida and has been with DHEC since 1979.
 Scott has been heavily involved in the UAS project at DHEC, providing coordination during response and recovery for natural events and developing processes for integration of UAS and use of UAS to support all of DHEC’s environmental programs.
 His focus is on developing pilots and the equipment, collaboration with other agencies, sharing best practices, and building the South Carolina’s Public Agency UAV community.